malensek/picle/provision/README.md

 Provisioning New Machines
 =========================

-To add a new Raspberry Pi to the cluster, we generate a complete machine image from scratch.
-This involves:
+To add a new Raspberry Pi to the cluster, there are two options: generating a complete machine image from scratch, or cloning an existing machine.

+Generation from scratch involves:
 * Partitioning the target SD card
 * Downloading the latest appropriate OS image
 * Extracting the OS to the SD card and configuring the machine